DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 Let's be clear about Doogle and Lens.
 These aren't just background tools for mods.
 These are doxing tools, publishing your sensitive data to paying subscribers.

-* **Doogle**: A "search" engine.
-Put in a Discord user, get back a list of other Discord accounts that DoubleCounter thinks are alts, often based on shared IPs or browser cookies from that verification click.
-  Free users get three lifetime searches; paying subscribers can use this tool as much as they want.

-* **Lens**: A subscription service showing a user's history across different servers using DoubleCounter – things like bans, kicks, or other moderation actions.

 The concerning part?
 DoubleCounter rolled out these features and used them with data collected before these tools existed, meaning that the private accounts of *everyone* prior to the tools' launch were made public.